- General Information

 Or:

-in the Dictionary editor, change the driver to the relevant SQL driver - or you
+- Alternatively, in the Dictionary editor, change the driver to the

-the Owner attribute with either your connection string, or a string variable.
+- Set the Owner attribute with either your connection string, or a

 SQL TableNames.